openfl/OpenFLDevelopersGuide/display-programming/core-display-classes.md

 The following classes are not display objects or display object containers, and do not appear in the display list, but do display graphics on the stage.
 These classes draw into a rectangle, called a viewport, positioned relative to the stage.

 *   StageVideo—The StageVideo class displays video content, using hardware acceleration, when possible.
-This class is available starting in Flash Player 10.2\.
+This class is available starting in OpenFL 10.2\.
 For more information, see

     “Using the StageVideo class for hardware